Lumen Technologies

-Lumen Technologies, Inc. (formerly CenturyLink) is an American telecommunications company headquartered in Monroe, Louisiana, that offers communications, network services, security, cloud solutions, voice, and managed services.
-The company was a member of the S&P 500 index until 2023 and the Fortune 500.
-Its communications services include local and long-distance voice, broadband, Multi-Protocol Label Switching (MPLS), private line (including special access), Ethernet, hosting (including cloud hosting and managed hosting), data integration, video, network, public access, Voice over Internet Protocol (VoIP), information technology, and other ancillary services.
-Lumen also serves global enterprise customers across North America, Latin America, EMEA (Europe, Middle East, and Africa), and Asia Pacific.
+Lumen Technologies, Inc. (formerly CenturyLink, Inc.) is an American telecommunications company headquartered in Monroe, Louisiana.
+It offers network, security, cloud, voice, and other managed communications services through its fiber optic and copper networks, data centers and cloud computing services.
+The company has been included in the S&P 600 index since March 2023, and was previously listed among the S&P 500.

+Its communications services have included local and long-distance voice, broadband internet, Multiprotocol Label Switching, private line (including special access), Ethernet, hosting (including cloud hosting and managed hosting), data integration, video, network, public access, Voice over Internet Protocol (VoIP), information technology, and other ancillary services.

+Lumen has gone through many acquisitions, divestments, and structural changes.
+In the 20th century, this primarily consisted of buying and selling local telecom providers.
+Larger mergers at the beginning of the 21st century added internet service providing to Lumen's core business.
+As cloud computing became more important, Lumen acquired businesses serving enterprise cloud customers, while divesting its consumer connectivity business to AT&T.

 History

-The earliest predecessor of Lumen was the Oak Ridge Telephone Company in Oak Ridge, Louisiana, which was owned by F. E. Hogan, Sr. In 1930, Hogan sold the company, with 75 paid subscribers, to William Clarke and Marie Williams, for $500.
-They moved the switchboard to the Williams family front parlor.
-In 1946, the Williams' son, Clarke McRae Williams, received ownership of the family's telephone company as a wedding gift.
-In 1947, Clarke Williams learned the telephone company in Marion, Louisiana was for sale.
-With a loan from business associate Joe Sydney Carter, Clarke purchased the Marion Telephone Company and eventually made it his base of operation as he grew his company through more acquisitions.
-Lumen still maintains offices in the former headquarters building.
+The earliest predecessor of Lumen was the Oak Ridge Telephone Company in Oak Ridge, Louisiana, which was owned by F. E. Hogan Sr. In 1930, Hogan sold the company, with 75 paid subscribers, to William Clarke and Marie Williams, for $500.
+In 1946, Clarke McRae Williams received ownership of the family's telephone company as a wedding gift.
+Clarke purchased the Marion Telephone Company and eventually made it his base of operation as he grew his company through more acquisitions.
 The company remained as a family-operated business until it became incorporated in 1968.
+It went public in 1978.